julianmummery/sagecrm-context-menu/README.md

      **Please note: -** By making changes to the JavaScript file and if it is already running in a LIVE environment.
 Users may also have to clear their browsers **cache**

+# Points of Interest

+1)  The variable called **sSpecificUsersOnly** is being set on line 2 of the .JS code file.
+This may need to be changed!
+By default it is set to **'1'** which is set to only allow the 'admin' user access to the right-click context menu.
+This is intentional as a lot of these Sage CRM systems being worked on in **LIVE** environments.
+Change this value from **'1'** to **'0'** when you want to allow **all** users access to the context menu

+2)  Adding the context menu icons as **embedded base64 data allows** us to not rely on external paths etc...
+    Normal images can easily be converted and implemented into the existing code using an **online base64 image converter**